 A landing page can be the first page that a user hits on your site or it can be a page created for a specific goal that provides condensed, user-oriented information intended to get visitors to convert.
 In this context, ‘convert’ means to get a user to complete your form or fill in the fields to successfully complete the pages’ goal.
 For this blog post, I am referring to a user-specific landing page that is often used in tandem with social, email, and paid search campaigns.
 When driving a campaign to a page, you know exactly what the user is looking for when they land.
 This provides the opportunity to target the user in a unique way to get them to convert.

 Landing pages are not accessible from your website navigation and are therefore not the ‘main’ pages on your site.
-You want to de-index these pages to make it them inaccessible to certain users.
+You want to de-index these pages to make them inaccessible to certain users.
 Since you are targeting a specific audience, you do not want these pages to be accessed by just anyone visiting your site – only those who you intend to land on the page should access these pages.
 For this reason, when creating a landing page, you must consider aspects other than the best practices for your navigation pages.

 Here are several things to consider when creating a landing page: